All posts by risto

 Workflow guide

 NB!
-For every function, first read the function comment to understand what the function does, which inputs are provided as parameters and what the result (return) has to be.
+For every function, first read the function comment to understand what the function does, which inputs are needed as parameters and what the result (return) has to be.
 Each function must be implemented below the comment.

 1. Start by completing ReadIntArray() function given in the starter code.
 This is the first function after main() .